 Developing a Bond With Your Betta Fish

-It might be commonly thought that fish are not intelligent and don't have emotions, but anyone who has owned a betta knows this isn't true.
+The idea that fish are not intelligent and don't have emotions just isn't true.
+Anyone who has owned a betta knows they have more going on than we give them credit for.
 These fish are smart enough to recognize their owners and respond to your presence.
 While they may not show affection like our furry types of pets or respond to their name, they can show interest and affiliation toward their owners and will reciprocate if you spend the time to develop a positive relationship with them.